Waitlisting clients for mental health counseling, play therapy, couples therapy, expressive arts therapy, family therapy, and music lessons.

-Certificate of Advanced Study in Play Therapy -- Sacred Heart University (in progress)
+Certificate of Advanced Graduate Studies, Play Therapy -- Sacred Heart University (August 2023)

-MA, Mental Health Counseling – Northwestern University (2020)
+Master of Arts, Clinical Mental Health Counseling -- Northwestern University (September 2020)

-Graduate Certificate: Psychology of Leadership – Cornell University (2019)
+Certificate of Psychology of Leadership -- Cornell University (February 2019)

-MM, Neurologic Music Therapy – Colorado State University (2016)
+Master of Music, Music Therapy -- Colorado State University (May 2016)

 Licenses and Certifications